brencoder/study-aws-saa-c03/ch07_cloudtrail_cloudwatch_aws_config/ch07_cloudtrail_cloudwatch_aws_config.md

 There are three types of events:
 * Management events: Info about management operations performed on resources in your AWS account.
 E.g., attaching a policy to a role, creating a VPC, configuring a security group or deleting a bucket.
 * Data events: Info about resource operations performed on or in a resource.
 E.g., retrieving an object from S3, invoking a Lambda function or pushing to an SNS topic.
 Disabled by default.
 Costs extra.
-* CloudTrail Insights events: Info about anomalies that are automatically detected from other CloudTrail events.
+* CloudTrail Insights events: Info about anomalies that are automatically detected from API activities in your account, e.g., more EC2 instances than usual were launched.
 Disabled by default.
 Costs extra.

+Events can relate to API activity or [non-API activity](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-non-api-events.html).
+Examples of non-API activity are:
+* AWS service events.
+That is, activities triggered by AWS services instead of by requests to public AWS APIs.
+E.g., AWS KMS automatically rotating a customer managed key
+* Sign-ins to AWS Management Console

+Events about an API activity are usually logged 15 minutes after the API call.
+Such events describe:
+* Who made the request
+* Which part of the world the request was made from
+* When the request was made
+* How the request was made, e.g., through CLI
+* What the request asked for
+* What the response was

 ## Amazon CloudWatch